Ali13140/SWE363_Project/README.md

 ## Tech Stack

 Our front-end is built with React and Bootstrap, closely following the design we created in Figma.
-We've implemented all possible front-end functionalities and used the LocalStorage API as a temporary database solution.
+We've implemented all possible front-end functionalities.

-For our back-end (currently under development), we plan to use MongoDB for our database.
-This will store user information for validating sign-ups and sign-ins.
-We also plan to implement a two-way verification and password recovery service.
+Our back-end is built with Node.js and Express.js.
+We use MongoDB for our database, which stores user information for validating sign-ups and sign-ins.
+We have also implemented a two-way verification and password recovery service.